Marionette.Toolkit.Component

 Component mixinViewOptions

-Mixes options passed to the method with the Component’s viewOptions
+Mixes options passed to the method with the Component’s viewOptions and the current component state.

 This function is used internally by show